Señorita Panamá: History

-In 2022 the Señorita Panamá organization lost the rights of Miss Universe pageant.
-Ricardo Canto who would be responsible for electing the representative of Panama at the Miss Universe contest.
+In 2022 the Señorita Panamá organization lost the rights of Miss Universe.
+Ricardo Canto who would be responsible for electing the representative of Panama at the Miss Universe.
 Canto acquired the rights of the former Miss Panama contest called one again, and also merging with the organization Miss Universe Panama with a choice format similar to that possessed the previous national competition.

 In 2023 the organization is renamed Miss Panama once again.